 As fall sports begin to pick up, injuries from practice and games are bound to happen.
 When injuries strike, suppress the urge to grab for the ibuprofen or asprin.
 Please don’t suppress the inflammation!
 Make sure you let them heal.
 Do not completely stop the inflammatory process by using NSAIDs to stop the pain and inflammation or it will lead to incomplete healing and potentially chronic re-injury and pain years later.
 Use alternating hot and cold to decrease swelling.
 Alternate icing and warm compresses to increase blood flow to the injured area and to control swelling.
 Give joints the necessary building blocks to grow and repair.
 Collagen building foods such as home made chicken stock (made with the whole chicken carcass) and joint/ligament supplements also help strengthen the joint.

-Answers provided by Dr. Sonja Fung of Live Well Clinic at Point Happy Plaza.
+Answers provided by Dr. Sonja Fung of Live Well Clinic in La Quinta.
 If you have a health related question you would like addressed in a future Q & A, please email firstname.lastname@example.org.